Things to do in Fuerteventura

 Betancuria

 The old town of Betancuria was founded in 1405 and was the first capital of Fuerteventura.
-The town enjoys a fantastic location, offering attractive views of the hilly terrain and …
+The town enjoys a fantastic location that offers attractive views of the hilly terrain an…

 La Oliva